-- (a) The assets classes and their respective central strategic long-term proportions in which the PRSAs will be invested - (b) The ranges within which the allocations to each asset class would normally be expected to vary, and the procedures when such limits are breached - (c) The diversification and liquidity standards under which the strategy will operate - (d) The rules covering changes to investment strategy for individuals as duration to retirement reduces - (e) The frequency of strategy review, and the circumstances in which a review must be undertaken at other times.
+- (a) The purpose of saving for retirement e.g. to purchase an annuity in retirement or generate a fund for drawdown. - (b) The assets classes and their respective central strategic long-term proportions in which the PRSAs will be invested - (c) The ranges within which the allocations to each asset class would normally be expected to vary, and the procedures when such limits are breached - (d) The diversification and liquidity standards under which the strategy will operate - (e) The rules covering changes to investment strategy for individuals as duration to retirement reduces - (f) The status of the investment strategy for individuals after the first benefits have been taken from the PRSA account - (g) The frequency of strategy review, and the circumstances in which a review must be undertaken at other times.